artinnok/django-swap-user/README.md

 - Remove all records from `django_migrations` table, for example with SQL `TRUNCATE django_migrations`
 - Now we have a "clean" state, so we can change default model
 - Generate new migrations for all of your applications - `python manage.py makemigrations`
-- Install this library and follow all instructions
-- Now we need to [fake migrate](https://docs.djangoproject.com/en/4.0/ref/django-admin/#cmdoption-migrate-fake) because we already have all the tables with data - `python manage.py migrate --fake`
+- Now we need to [fake migrate](https://docs.djangoproject.com/en/4.0/ref/django-admin/#cmdoption-migrate-fake) because we already have all the tables with data
+- First fake the `auth` application because we are depending from this one - `python manage.py migrate --fake auth`
+- Install this library, follow instructions and apply migrations
+- Then fake rest of migrations we have - `python manage.py migrate --fake`
+- Run your application!